ACMTTU/organization-config/README.md

 # Prerequisites
 - [Terraform](https://www.terraform.io/downloads.html)
+- Must have Owner privileges for the organization

 # How to create Projects

 > terraform version
+>
 > terraform init

 Fill out the `acmttu.auto.tfvars` with the information required